Köppen climate classification: Cfa: Humid subtropical climates

-Cfb: Oceanic climate
+Cfb: Oceanic climates

 Marine west coast climate

-Cfb climates usually occur in the higher middle latitudes on the western sides of continents between the latitudes of 40° and 60°; they are typically situated immediately poleward of the Mediterranean climates.
+Cfb climates usually occur in the higher middle latitudes on the western sides of continents; they are typically situated immediately poleward of the Mediterranean climates in the 40s and 50s latitudes.
 However, in southeast Australia, southeast South America, and extreme southern Africa this climate is found immediately poleward of temperate climates, on places near the coast and at a somewhat lower latitude.
 In western Europe, this climate occurs in coastal areas up to 68°N in Norway.

 These climates are dominated all year round by the polar front, leading to changeable, often overcast weather.
 Summers are mild due to cool ocean currents.
 Winters are milder than other climates in similar latitudes, but usually very cloudy, and frequently wet.
 Cfb climates are also encountered at high elevations in certain subtropical and tropical areas, where the climate would be that of a subtropical/tropical rainforest if not for the altitude.
 These climates are called "highlands".